Criminal Investigation of Drug-Related Cases

 Also, when you're talking about large amounts — major narcotics will usually get involved — and it's unlikely one of the Valley courts would handle it.
 It will probably be moved to downtown Los Angeles.
 Or, if it's on a big enough scale, the feds will get involved and be prosecuted in the Central District here in California.

-The types of things that they're obviously worried about is protecting the public from drug overdose and any violence that might occur during a drug transaction.
-So, the narcotic officers in the San Fernando Valley are obviously tasked with investigating drug-related offenses in the Valley.
+Suppose you have a drug case, then you must contact an attorney like e who knows the court system, who has handled issues with the prosecutors in that court system, and can bring to bear all of the mitigating evidence related to you.
+The types of things that they're worried about are protecting the public from drug overdose and any violence that might occur during a drug transaction.
+So, the narcotic officers in the San Fernando Valley are tasked with investigating drug-related offenses.

-They are notorious for really trying to get people who they arrest to cooperate with them and give them information about other people.
-I mean, to the point where they will say to somebody — especially somebody they view as a user — listen, if you tell us where you got this from, who you got it from — give us some information — we'll simply let you go, and they'll do it.
+They are notorious for trying to get people they arrest to cooperate with them and give them information about other people.
+I mean, to the point where they will say to somebody — especially somebody they view as a user — listen, if you tell us where you got this from, who you got it from — give us some information — we'll let you go, and they'll do it.
 They're not kidding about that.

-But if you're a little more involved and you're selling it and they're trying to go up the chain and they say to you in a drug case, the Valley narcotics detectives — if you tell us who gave this to you, we'll get rid of your case.
+But if you're a little more involved and you're selling it, and they're trying to go up the chain, and they say to you in a drug case, the Valley narcotics detectives — if you tell us who gave this to you, we'll get rid of your case.

 So, if they tell you something, it's typically good, accurate information that you can take to the bank.
-Which, if you have a drug case pending or you're getting arrested for a drug case and the detectives or police are telling you something, I would scratch my head on that one.
+Which, if you have a drug case pending or you're getting arrested for a drug case, and the detectives or police are telling you something, I would scratch my head on that one.

-So, there’s a lot of good things going on from a defense standpoint as it relates to drugs in the San Fernando Valley and the courthouses, but obviously, prosecutors and judges are still the same.
+You also impact programs like Prop 57, Prop 47, and some other Propositions that have made drug cases straight misdemeanors where they used to be felonies.
+So, many good things are going on from a defense standpoint related to drugs in the San Fernando Valley and the courthouses.
+However, prosecutors and judges are still the same.
 They still believe that drugs are very harmful to society.